 Congressman Gonzalez Encourages State and Local Law Enforcement Agencies to Apply for Policing Improvement Grants

-“Our state and local law enforcement go above and beyond to keep our communities safe,” Congressman Gonzalez said.
-“I encourage all law enforcement agencies in the 15th District of Texas to pursue these and any other opportunities that give them the tools they need to continue their critical work.
-I stand ready to assist all law enforcement agencies as they work to secure federal funding through these grant opportunities.”
+“Every day, our state and local law enforcement adapt to a constantly evolving set of threats and challenges to keep Central and South Texans safe,” Congressman Gonzalez said.
+“I encourage all law enforcement agencies in the 15th District of Texas to apply for these and any other opportunities to obtain the tools they need to continue their important work.
+I am ready to help all law enforcement agencies as they begin the process of securing federal funding.”

 The COPS Office welcomes applications for the following programs:

 CPD grants utilize training and technical assistance to implement effective community policing strategies, localize law enforcement microgrant management, and address the needs of the community though relative policing principles.

 States dealing with high per capita levels of primary treatment admissions for heroin and prescription opioids can apply for AHTF grants to assist state law enforcement agencies investigate unlawful distribution practices of these products.